 COMPETITION FORMAT:

 When conditions and attendance allow the preferred format shall be to divide the classes into a morning / afternoon format as to allow maximum participation.
 When attendance or conditions dictate riding in groups the following rule applies.
+When riding in Groups and a section's severity or safety is questioned it can be changed by majority agreement among all the riders of the class affected.

 Terminology:

-Clean – No error to incur penalty points.
+Clean - No error to incur penalty points.
+The rider receives a score of zero (desirable).

-Footing / Dab – Any intentional contact between the riders foot (or any other part of the body) and a supporting surface or object. (example: A situation in which some part of the body comes in contact with an object (i.e. tree, rock) and assists the rider in maintaining balance shall be considered a Dab.
+Footing / Dab - Any intentional contact between the rider's foot (or any other part of the body) and a supporting surface or object. (example: A situation in which some part of the body comes in contact with an object (i.e. tree, rock) and assists the rider in maintaining balance shall be considered a Dab.
 Brushing against an object is not considered a dab.)

 NATC Rules for Scoring

-Revised for AVTA club use.
+Revised for AVTA club use - September 2023

 The checking officials at each observed section must be stationed so the entire section is plainly visible.
 When more than one observer is required, penalties will be called to the observer at the end of the section.
 To ensure consistency of scoring, observers shall not be changed during the event.
 The observer shall show a raised, balled fist and announce rider in a loud voice to authorize a rider to start riding the section.
-Scoring shall start when the front axle passes between the start markers and stop when the front axle passes between the end markers.
+Scoring shall start when the front axle passes between the start markers and stop when the front axle passes between the end markers. ***If a rider enters the section without the observer's acknowledgement then the rider is disqualified and five (5) points are awarded.

 Any course official has the authority to close or revise a section or part of the loop for unforeseen reasons such as natural disasters or rider injury.
 In cases when part of the field has ridden a section before it has been closed or revised, scores for those rides must be deleted.